School SEND Offer (Secondary)

 What sort of children are given a place at Springwell?

 Children and young people who attend Springwell Learning Community may experience significant difficulties regulating their emotions and behaviours in response to life challenges, change, and relationships with both peers and/or adults.
 Their abilities to respond to educational opportunities and learn effectively are often impaired.
 Pupils are placed at the academy through Barnsley MBC Education, Health and Care Plan process if parents and the local authority agree this is in the child’s best interest.
+All pupils on roll have an EHC plan and pupils’ targets are linked to the outcomes of the EHC plan.
+Pupils will usually be referred to the special school by the LA; however, parents are welcome to visit the school at any time.

 My child hasn’t got a statement or EHC plan but is like the children at Springwell – what do I do ?